-- 1 I warned my sister 🖄 those red jeans.
-They are a horrible colour. - 2 Do you mind I for a few minutes while I talk to Miss Davis about my homework? - 3 I'm glad you enjoy 🖉 in London, but don't you miss 🖉 all your old friends? - 4 The teacher advised us L all the grammar on pages fifteen and sixteen for the test. - 5 I'd like 🖉 more time 🌆 at clothes and less time - 6 I get tired of b old TV series.
-They can get very boring. - 7 Have you finished by your emails?
-Dinner's ready. - 8 What's preventing you from I on holiday with us?
+- 1 I warned my sister not to buy those red jeans.
+They are a horrible colour. - 2 Do you mind waiting for a few minutes while I talk to Miss Davis about my homework? - 3 I'm glad you enjoy living in London, but don't you miss seeing all your old friends? - 4 The teacher advised us to revise all the grammar on pages fifteen and sixteen for the test. - 5 I'd like to spend more time looking at clothes and less time chatting with friends when we go shopping! - 6 I get tired of watching old TV series.
+They can get very boring. - 7 Have you finished sending your emails?
+Dinner's ready. - 8 What's preventing you from going on holiday with us?
 You need a break!